+If you’re planning a savannah wilderness safari in Uganda and hope to immerse yourself in bush luxury yet meet some of the most incredible savannah animals, Ishasha is a great choice for that.
 The main attraction in the northern section of the park is the tree-climbing lions.
 Spend a day or two at Ishasha Wilderness Camp and get to enjoy this spectacle of tree-dwelling cat.

 The camp is the closest savannah game camp to Bwindi Impenetrable National Park.
 Do the gorilla trekking excursion in Bwindi and easily connect to Ishasha Wilderness Camp for a night before you connect to the far northern side of the park.